jonbos-palmer/flask_salty/README.md

         $ flask run

-# NOTE
+## NOTE
 It is not advisable to roll-your-own hashing + salting.
+Please do not use this code for your security needs.
 There are several Flask-specific libraries for handling login.
 Check out [Flask-Login](https://github.com/maxcountryman/flask-login)